 Any business, large or small, benefits from client testimonials.
 For a freelancer like me, a 5-Star Google review is like SEO gold.
 But for any business, having the ‘social proof’ of genuine case studies can make a real difference to your bottom line.

 But why are case studies important for your business?
 Reviews and testimonials only tell half the story.
-Having a case study detailing how you helped a customer solve their problem can be a highly effective marketing and lead generation tool for your business.
+Having evidence-based case studies detailing how you helped a customer solve their problem can be a highly effective marketing and lead generation tool for your business.

 What are case studies?